 “Gettin’ ta be second nature.
 We gots a band, ‘Hillbilly Brothers.’”

 “You never cease to amaze.”
-He said, dropping the twang.
+He says, dropping the twang.

 “Any good news?”